ShadiestGoat/guess-the-author-message/README.md

 |    REMOVE     |                               The IDs authors who's messages should be ignored                                |       String Array       |
 |     ALIAS     | Alias the authors IDs.
 If an author id is in the keys of the object, the value of that key will be the new id | Object `old id`:`new id` |

+Note, the script does not auto-ignore bots, or old users (who have left), so there may be automated messages and broken mentions.
+Please do not manually remove messages/authors from the downloaded file, please re-download the messages with added ids to the REMOVE/ALIAS sections.

 ### Running

 To run the download process it is pretty simple: